Beginner English Classes

 Classes focus on basic English survival skills: greetings, introductions, vocabulary for people, activities, and places in the community, asking and answering questions, numbers, time and money.

-Beginner English Learners are also encouraged to apply for the One-to-One Tutoring Program.
+Beginner English Learners are encouraged to apply for the One-to-One Tutoring Program.
 There is currently a 12-month wait to enroll in the program.

 Register for the Tutoring Waitlist here: